f5vmr/svxlink_raspberry/README.md

 At the end of the script the running configuration will be compiled with the given callsign.
 Then the fun begins.

+You will need to understand the svxlink.conf file and how to make adjustments for Simplex or Repeater operation.
+In any case you may need to refer to the svxlink.org main page, or svxlink amateur radio users page on facebook, or contact me.
+For further information also consult the svxlink pages on g4nab.co.uk.

 Everything introduced here is from the original presentation by Tobias SM0SVX, modified slightly with some additional modules from DL1HRC.